nisa2912/elawHelp_MERN/README.md

 //Progress-

 Backend created for lawyers profile (With REST API's ).
+Used Postman to test the API's and it returns 200(success).